hindog/spark-mergejoin/README.md

 | 1.6.x | 1.6.1 |
 | 1.5.x | 1.5.1 |

-\* Has been currently tested up to Spark 2.2.0
+\* Currently tested up to Spark 2.2.0

 ### For Spark 2.x